MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 - SPO_Content
 ms.custom:
 ms.assetid: 9cd888dc-9104-422e-8d8a-d795f0b1c0d0
-description: "Learn how to build a server-to server trust between SharePoint Server and SharePoint Online."
+description: "Learn how to build a server-to server trust between SharePoint Server and SharePoint in Microsoft 365."
 ---

-# Configure server-to-server authentication from SharePoint Server to SharePoint Online
+# Configure server-to-server authentication from SharePoint Server to SharePoint in Microsoft 365

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

  **This article is part of a roadmap of procedures for configuring SharePoint hybrid solutions.
 Be sure you're [following a roadmap](configuration-roadmaps.md) when you do the procedures in this article. **

 > [!NOTE]
-> We recommend using the [SharePoint Hybrid Picker](hybrid-picker-in-the-sharepoint-online-admin-center.md) to establish the Server-to-Server authentication between SharePoint Server and SharePoint Online.
+> We recommend using the [SharePoint Hybrid Picker](hybrid-picker-in-the-sharepoint-online-admin-center.md) to establish the Server-to-Server authentication between SharePoint Server and SharePoint in Microsoft 365.
 If you are unable to use the Hybrid Picker for any reason, follow the steps in this article to enable server-to-server authentication.

 ## Configure server-to-server authentication

-This article provides guidance for the SharePoint hybrid environment deployment process, which integrates SharePoint Server and SharePoint Online.
+This article provides guidance for the SharePoint hybrid environment deployment process, which integrates SharePoint Server and SharePoint in Microsoft 365.

 > [!TIP]
 > For the most reliable outcome, complete the procedures in the order they are shown in this article.